Rwanda says FDLR rebels cross from Congo, attack wardens

 “The FDLR fired small arms, machine guns, RPG and 60mm mortars.
 The six park rangers fled the camp and one was killed, one injured,” Nzabamwita told Reuters.

 “They were pursued.
 None were caught or injured, and fled back to DRC.
-This is proof of FDLR having got arms and exploiting the situation in eastern DRC to destabilize Rwanda,” he said.
+This is proof of FDLR having got arms and exploiting the situation in eastern DRC to destabilise Rwanda,” he said.

 Rwanda said on Tuesday that its troops clashed with another group of FDLR rebels after they attacked three villages on its border with the Democratic Republic of Congo.
 An FDLR spokesman denied its fighters had been involved.